 a.
-The sound level, during the test in motion shall not exceed the specified limit by more than 1 dB(A);
+The sound level, during the test in motion shall not exceed the limit specified in the appropriate Regulation by more than 1 dB(A);

+Justification: More precise text.

 b.
 The sound level during the stationary test shall not exceed by more than 3 dB(A), the level determined during the approval and indicated on the manufacturer's plate.

-(ii) If the motorcycle, moped or three-wheeled vehicle is not of the type for which approval has been issued pursuant to the requirements of the Regulation, the sound level shall not exceed by more than 1 dB(A) the limit applicable at the time when it was first put on the road.
+(ii) If the vehicle is not of the type for which approval has been issued pursuant to the requirements of the appropriate Regulation, the sound level shall not exceed by more than 1 dB(A) the limit applicable at the time when it was first put on the road.

+Justification: More precise text.

 4. Markings

 4.1.
-Each component of the RESS, excluding pipes and fitting accessories, shall bear:
+Each component of the NORESS, excluding pipes and fitting accessories, shall bear:

-(a) The trade name or mark of the manufacturer of the RESS of its components;
+(a) The trade name or mark of the manufacturer of the NORESS of its components;

 (b) The commercial designation given by the manufacturer.

 4.2.
-These markings shall be clearly legible and indelible and also visible in the position at which the RESS is fitted.
+These markings shall be clearly legible and indelible and also visible in the position at which the NORESS is fitted.

 4.3.
-The RESS shall be labelled by its manufacturer; indicating the type(s) of motor cycle(s) for which it has been granted the approval.
+The NORESS shall be labelled by its manufacturer; indicating the type(s) of motor cycle(s) for which it has been granted the approval.

 4.4.
 A component may carry several approval numbers if it has been approved as a component of several replacement exhaust systems.